kodecocodes/i9t/app-thinning/app-thinning.markdown

   }
 ```

+- This tells the system that the user is "patiently" waiting for this download to occur and to divert all resources to getting these download to complete ASAP.
+- The **loadingPorgressView** can hook into the `NSProgress` of the `NSBundleResourceRquest`.
+- Display the loadingProgressView and also the network activity indicator to indicator to the user a network request is occurring.
+- Once the download completes, hiden the loadingProgressView and network activity indicator.
+With this code, you can run into the chance of a race condition with another download affect the display of the network indicator, but that is not important to resolve for now.

 Now would be a good time to look at the before and after of your IPA size.
 Originally, the app was over 300 MB!
 Now the app is around 10MB.
 Xcode has achieved this by removing the bundle resources found in the IPA and downloads them if they are not present on the app.